 When sending money to Turkey it’s important to compare your bank’s rates & fees with those we have negotiated with our partner money transfer providers.
 To get a better deal you should follow these 4 simple steps :

 - Open an account with a BER reviewed FX provider (id docs may be required)

 - You specify the local or Turkish lira amount you want to transfer

 - Make a local currency domestic transfer for the requested amount to the provider's bank account in your country

 - Once your funds are received by the provider the converted TRY amount will be transfered to the recipient account you specify in Turkey.

-By comparing the rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Turkish lira deposited into the recipient bank account in Turkey and less margins and fees kept by the banks!
+Use our Send to TRY calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Turkish lira deposited into the recipient bank account and less margins and fees kept by the banks!

 Sending a LARGER international money transfer?
 Request a Free Multi-Vendor Quote